hyperrhiz/jekyll-journal/_docs/README.md

 ### How to add a page to the navigation menu?

-Add a `menutitle: <page-name-in-menu>` tag in the page front matter.
+Just add `menutitle: <page-name-in-menu>` in the page front matter.
 The page can be either HTML or MD, and located anywhere in `\pages`.